 - If you don't want to make my dry rub seasoning, you can use a store-bought brand, for example, this one.

-- To give the pulled pork a slightly crunchy texture, place the shredded pork in a baking dish, drizzle with pot liquids, and broil until some of the pieces have crispy edges.
+- To give the pulled pork a slightly crispy texture, place the shredded pork in a baking dish, drizzle with pot liquids, and broil until some of the pieces have crispy, charred edges.

 Kelly Methey says